Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The cost of this project is $870,948 and 100% of it is Federally funded with no local match required.
 Meaning that this will not cost the City’s tax payers anything.

 “This campaign by the Texas Department of Transportation is a great display of the awareness of the needs that several towns around the state have.
 One of those being the need for things like sidewalks, lighting, ramps.
 We are excited to have been selected for this project and are glad that we are able to take one more step toward increasing the quality of life to our citizens.”
 Said Tony Aaron.

 This project will be ongoing for just under two years.
 Planning is already underway and will continue through the end of the year where project designs will begin along with preparation.
-Around June of 2022 is when citizen can expect to start seeing construction around the city.
-The project is planned for completion near September of 2023.
+Around 2023 is when citizen can expect to start seeing construction around the city.
+The project is planned for completion in 2024.